UniOfGreenwich/ELEE1119_Exercises/content/EmbeddedC/pwm.md

 ~~~

+### 4.1 Basic pwm.ino

 Now we have an understanding of the what is going on under the hood we can convert this `pwm.ino` into and embedded version.

 ~~~admonish code